Qovery/documentation/website/guides/tutorial/deploy-django-with-postgresql.md

 DATABASE NAME  | STATUS  | TYPE       | VERSION | ENDPOINT | PORT     | USERNAME | PASSWORD | APPLICATIONS
 my-db          | running | PostgreSQL      | 11.5     | <hidden> | <hidden> | <hidden> | <hidden> | my-application
 ```

+As you see, a new environment related to `feat_foo` branch is now running.
+New environment includes all applications and databases of your project, so you can test
+new features in environment that is an identical copy of your production environment (we even replicate the database data!).

 <Jump to="/guides/advanced/using-multiple-environments">Multiple Environments</Jump>